monicahq/monica/readme.md

 kind of feedback already).
 * Add functional and unit tests so the main features are tested.
 Stability is key.

-### Values

-Monica's values are simple.
-When we'll struggle, these values will guide us to make the right decisions.

-* Always do what's best for the users
-* Be kind
-* Be transparent
-* Listen to the community

 ## Get started